SuperAuguste/zenpaper/README.md

 ### Differences from Xenpaper

 - You can equave-shift chords, so something like `'1:2:3` or `"[0 3 5]` is permissible
-- Likewise, you can equave-shift scales; this uses the equave from before the new scale
+- Likewise, you can equave-shift scales; this uses the equave from before the new scale and is also applied to the new equave
 - The default root frequency is `220hz`.
 This is [actually what Xenpaper's root frequency is](https://github.com/dxinteractive/xenpaper/blob/4684a16be8f2ceaa387406ad5abc67c6862bc341/packages/xenpaper-ui/src/data/process-grammar.ts#L659) despite the docs saying otherwise, so this is not really a difference
 - Descending multi-ratios behave correctly (e.g. 3::1 and 3:2:1 are equivalent)

-You'll notice that the above differences are strict *additions*.

-It may be wise to consider reworking the language grammar at a point in the future (potentially breaking backwards compatibility) for simplicity of implementation and usage.
-Here's an example of a slightly awkward ambiguity (in my opinion): `1.2.3` vs `1.2.3hz` where the first statement is semantically equivalent to `1 .
-2 .
-3` and the second to `1 .
-2.3hz`.
+- The last degree of a mode must complete the equave

 ## License